unm-historiography/2015-spring/carr/Joseph-Comment.md

 In order to crystallize what exactly history is, Carr dismisses quixotic definitions advanced by historians before him and he attempts to define the domain of other fields of study - perhaps so that through the process of elimination the borders of the history puzzle piece will be discovered, or at least made more distinct.

-Some of his comparisons I found themselves to be reaching, however, and were like saying because a bird and a plane both have wings and both fly in the sky, that therefore they are inherently similar, or of a same category.
+This comparitive analysis works.
+Some of his comparisons I found to be reaching, however, and boiled down to saying because a bird and a plane both have wings and both fly in the sky, that therefore they are inherently similar, or of a same category.

 Carr back tracks, nonetheless, away from some of these reaching analogies, warning that they can be dangerous.
 He then plots out 5 objections to the argument that there is a categorical bifurcation between history and the sciences.